Concord has been rated one of the safest and best places to live - not only in New Hampshire, but in the country.

 Downoad a PDF of the Capital Area Student Leadership brochure.

-Any high school sophomore who resides in the Greater Concord area: Allenstown, Andover, Boscawen, Bow, Canterbury, Chichester, Concord, Deerfield, Dunbarton, Henniker, Loudon, Pembroke, Penacook, Pittsfield, Salisbury, Weare or Webster, and attends one of the following area schools: Bishop Brady, Bow, Concord Christian, Concord, the Derryfield School, Hopkinton, John Stark, Merrimack Valley, Parker Academy, Pembroke Academy and Pittsfield is eligible to apply for Capital Area Student Leadership.
+Any high school sophomore who resides in the Greater Concord area: Allenstown, Andover, Boscawen, Bow, Canterbury, Chichester, Concord, Deerfield, Dunbarton, Henniker, Loudon, Pembroke, Penacook, Pittsfield, Salisbury, Weare or Webster, and attends one of the following area schools: Bishop Brady, Bow, Concord Christian, Concord, the Derryfield School, Hopkinton, John Stark, Merrimack Valley, PACE Career Academy, Parker Academy, Pembroke Academy and Pittsfield Middle High is eligible to apply for Capital Area Student Leadership.

 Welcome Reception for Students/Parents

-Justice & Courts Session (Graduation at 5:15 p.m. - parents welcome)
+Justice & The Courts Day (Graduation at 5:15 p.m. - parents welcome)

 Wednesday, March 21 from 8:00 a.m.-6:00 p.m.